2020/05/15 by Olivier Moulene.

 Version control: what, who, when and why?

 Version control systems are a category of software tools that help teams manage changes to source code or config files over time.
-Version control software keeps track of every modification: what changed, who made the change, when and why.
+This software keeps track of every modification: what changed, who made the change, when and why.

 Some of the reasons why version control is important are that it: